bereal/AdventOfCode2020/README.md

 ### Advent of Code 2020

-This year I decided to solve each new puzzle in a different language:
+Solving [Advent of Code 2020](https://adventofcode.com/2020/), each puzzle in a different language:

  1. Erlang
  2. Prolog